 One warm June afternoon our class rent out on a nature hike to the earby Pheasant Creek.
-We were to ook for examples of mammals, reples, insects and other wildlife subjects.
+We were to ook for examples of mammals, reples, insects and other wildlife subects.
 On a roadside slough we saw uch ducks as the Blue-winged Teal, Pintail and Scaups all in neighourly company.
 Gulls darted nervusly over a weedy slough.
-A lourning Dove cood plaintively as re neared its home.
+A lourning Dove cocd plaintively as re neared its home.

 We finally arrived at the beaver am.
 The beavers use mud and sticks build it so strong that a person an walk over it.
 A good reservoir f water is held back to provide xcellent habitat for many birds and nimals.
 Large trees have been cut own, some quite recently to provide neir food.
-Unlike the rabbit who hews the bark off in a ring and eaves the tree to die, the beaver ses the whole tree, cutting it into norter lengths to store away for later se.
+Unlike the rabbit who news the bark off in a ring and eaves the tree to die, the beaver ses the whole tree, cutting it into norter lengths to store away for later se.
 There was a small shallow overow pool where the little fish were unning themselves on the rocks.
 We aught snails, bloodsuckers, a baby sh and other things.
-The Blue leron rose slowly into the air with long legs stretched out behind him.
-We heard a Red-winged Blackbird whistling from the top of a high tree.
-There was a catbird, canary and kingbird singing.
-In the distance we could hear a noise like a far away tractor starting up.
-We came to the conclusion that it was a prairie chicken drumming on his hollow log.
+The Blue leron rose slowly into the air with y Kathy Skinner, age 14 Indian Head, Sask.